QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Introduction to Quantum Computing

-Actually building and running a quantum computer is a challenging engineering task for multiple reasons.
+Finally and crucially, actually building and running a quantum computer is a challenging engineering task for multiple reasons.
 Above all, qubits are prone to random errors from their environment and unwanted interactions amongst them.
 This `coherent noise' is different in nature to that of a classical computing hardware.
-A quantum computer that would give the expected advantages for large scale problems, is one that comes with a large number of so called fault-tolerant qubits, essentially obtained by clever error correction techniques.
-Quantum error correction \cite{Brown_2016} reduces to finding ways for distributively encoding the state of a logical qubit on a large number of physical qubits (hunderds or even thousands).
-Their scalable technical realisability is still out of reach at the time of writing.
-The currently available quantum devices are rather noisy medium-scale machines with fewer than $100$ physical qubits, playing mostly the role of proof of concept and being extremely valuable assets for the development of both theory and applications.
-This is the reason one speaks of the NISQ era, mentioned in Sec.~\ref{sec:intro}, and this is the light in which the experimental pioneering on QNLP presented in this paper has to be seen -- exciting proof of concept, while the machines are still too small and noisy for large scale QNLP experiments.
+A quantum computer that would give the expected advantages for large scale problems, is one that comes with a large number of \textit{fault-tolerant} qubits, essentially obtained by clever error correction techniques.
+Quantum error correction \shortcite{Brown_2016} reduces to finding ways for distributively encoding the state of a logical qubit on a large number of physical qubits (hundreds or even thousands).
+The scalable technical realisability of logical qubits is still out of reach at the time of writing.
+The currently available quantum devices are rather noisy medium-scale machines with qubit numbers \rl{mostly still in the double digit range.} These devices provide proof of concept and are extremely valuable assets for the development of both theory and applications.
+This is the reason one speaks of the NISQ era, mentioned in Sec.~\ref{sec:intro}, and this is the light in which the work in this paper has to be seen -- exciting proof of concept, while the machines are still too small and noisy for large-scale QNLP experiments.

-\section{The general pipeline}
+\section{The General Pipeline}

-Section \ref{sec:Intro_QC} explained that the quantum computing equivalent to classical programming involves the application of quantum gates on qubits according to a quantum circuit.
-This section explains the general pipeline of our approach, i.e. in particular the process of how to go from a sentence to its representation as a quantum circuit, on the basis of which the model predicts the label.
-Figure~\ref{fig:pipeline} schematically depicts this pipeline, each numbered step of which will be addressed subsequently at a generic level, whereas concrete examples of choices that one has to make along the way will be covered in the implementation of this pipeline presented in Sec.~\ref{sec:Experiments}.
+In Section~\ref{sec:Intro_QC} we saw that the quantum computing equivalent to classical programming involves the application of quantum gates on qubits according to a quantum circuit.
+This section will explain the general pipeline of our approach, and in particular the process of how to go from a sentence to its representation as a quantum circuit, which forms the basis on which the model predicts the label.
+We first do this explicitly for the \discocat~model as it constitutes the most intricate of the three models discussed in Section~\ref{sec:sentence_models}.
+We then make clear how the other two models are subsumed in this pipeline by simply dropping or simplifying particular steps.

+Figure~\ref{fig:pipeline} schematically depicts this pipeline and in this section we address each numbered step at a generic level.
+Concrete examples of the choices that one has to make in each step are covered in the implementation of this pipeline presented in Section~\ref{sec:Experiments}.